Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 [3] "Optimizing Analog Layouts: Techniques for Effective Layout Matching," Design & Reuse.
 [Online].
 Available: https://www.design-reuse.com/article/61548-optimizing-analog-layouts-techniques-for-effective-layout-matching/

 ### Biasing network
-For the biasing network, we chose to use an on-chip bandgap reference.
-The circuit provides the current biases for the RF differential pair of the mixer
+For the biasing network, we have decided to pass 100uA of current through the bondbands, and then, using current mirrors, to distribute 50uA to each of branches of the RF differential pair.

 ## Verification & Analysis
 ### Gilbert cell
-Nelow are given waveforms for the output of the Gilbert mixer, in both the time and frequency domain.
+Below are given waveforms for the output of the Gilbert mixer, in both the time and frequency domain.
 The circuit biasing is with ideal current sources, and both the RF and LO signals each contain a single frequency

 ![Time-domain simulation of the mixer, t=300ns](/images/projects/gilbert_cell/Time-series_editted.svg)